Tyson Foerster Game Preview: Flyers vs. Predators

 Foerster Stats vs. the Predators

-- The Predators have given up 86 goals in total (3.1 per game), which ranks 17th in the NHL in goals allowed.
+- The Predators are 17th in goals allowed, giving up 99 total goals (3.1 per game) in the league.

 Watch the NHL on Max with the B/R Sports Add-On